Remonhasan/cron-purge/README.md

-# Safeguarding Your Database: Automating Old Data Cleanup with Laravel
+# CronJob Schedule : Automating Old Data Cleanup with Laravel

 A project that automates the process of cleaning up old data from your Laravel application's database.
 Keep your database clean and efficient with scheduled tasks.